TheThingsNetwork/docs/doc/content/lorawan/antenna-connectors/_index.md

 There are two types:

 - **N Type Male** - these connectors have a center pin and inner threads.
-There is a ferrule exists between the center pin and the inner threads.
+There is a ferrule between the center pin and the inner threads.

 {{< figure src="N-male.png" alt="N Type Male" >}}